CMSgov/ab2d-website/_pages/access-production-claims-data.md

 ## Incremental export model

 Incremental exports of data, ideally at a bi-weekly frequency, reduce data duplication and speed up job times.
 This allows you to request newly updated data that you haven’t downloaded since your last export.
-[Learn more about the incremental export model.]({{ '/filter-claims-data-v2' | relative_url }})
+[Learn more about the incremental export model.]({{ '/filter-claims-data-v2' | relative_url }}#incremental-export-model)

 ## Troubleshooting

-Review our [troubleshooting guide]({{ '/troubleshooting-guide' | relative_url }}#troubleshooting-guide-2).
+Review our [Troubleshooting Guide]({{ '/troubleshooting-guide' | relative_url }}#troubleshooting-guide-2).
 If you need additional assistance, email the AB2D team at <a href="mailto:ab2d@cms.hhs.gov">ab2d@cms.hhs.gov</a>.

 When contacting our team, please include the following information: